 This post, originally published in Oct.
 2015, has been updated and is republished.

-It is an accepted belief that some dog breeds are not very smart.
+It is an accepted belief of some that certain dog breeds are not very smart.
 These breeds are generally listed on the dog intelligence list at about # 40 or higher – mostly higher.
 One of these breeds is the French Bulldog.
-This breed is listed at #58 on the list.
+This breed is at #58 on the list.

 The French Bulldog is also listed as # 4 on the list of most popular breeds and has climbed the popular list ladder every year since 2013.
 Obviously, this dog is one that many people find appealing.